 path, performance overhead of this is expected to be low.

 On targets that implement that Armv8.0-SB Speculation Barrier extension,

 a single SB instruction is emitted that acts as a speculation barrier.

 On other targets, a DSB SYS followed by a ISB is emitted to act as a

-These speculation barriers are implemented as pseudo instructions to
+In the implementation, these speculation barriers are implemented as

-avoid later passes to analyze them and potentially remove them.
+pseudo instructions to avoid later passes to analyze them and